 Oregon Education Association President John Larson, a high school English teacher from Hermiston, explains how the case has brought educators together and what the impact of their organizing efforts will mean for Oregon’s students:

 “Educators and union members are unfortunately accustomed to these kinds of attacks.
 What has not changed is that we continue to have thousands of one-to-one conversations with teachers, specialists, support staff, and community college staff and faculty to build relationships and ensure that they feel that their participation in our union is valuable.
 A strong union means strong school employees, which benefit our students in innumerable ways.
-This attack on public sector unions has been a catalyst for many members to increase their involvement in OEA.”
+This attack on public-sector unions has been a catalyst for many members to increase their involvement in OEA.”

-AFT-Oregon represents education workers across the state, including higher education faculty, and are inspired by recent organizing victories on university campuses, including the signing of an economic agreement between graduate workers at Portland State University and the administration on February 17, which will establish a brand-new union there.
+AFT-Oregon represents education workers across the state, including higher education faculty, and is inspired by recent organizing victories on university campuses, including the signing of an economic agreement between graduate workers at Portland State University and the administration on February 17, which will establish a brand-new union there.
 AFT-Oregon President David Rives, a community college instructor, explains:

 “We’re stronger when we join together.
 Together in our unions, we’ve won better wages, job security, and crucial healthcare benefits, along with increases to paid sick days and vacation.
 Right now, graduate workers at Portland State University are establishing a new union while faculty are organizing at Oregon State University.
 Unions are more necessary than ever, and we are growing.”

 By choosing to join together, workers have power in numbers.
 Oregon’s unions bring workers together to make Oregon a better place to live and work for everyone.
-Because of Oregon’s strong unions, working people across the state have a higher minimum wage, paid sick days, fair scheduling laws and a fair shot at prosperity.
+Because of Oregon’s strong unions, working people across the state have a higher minimum wage, paid sick days, fair scheduling laws, and a fair shot at prosperity.
 Oregon’s unions are more committed than ever to building on those successes together in the future.